darioAnongba/EPFL-ADA/project/README.md

 Then, we will process the data to filter out all non-healthy related reviews and products (because of the huge size of the dataset).

-Finally, in order to determine if a product or a category of products is becoming more or less popular, we will compute several metrics and plot them in order to find correlations between other products that either have been decaying in reviews (and thus sales) or on contrary, that have been growing in popularity.
+Finally, in order to determine if a product or a category of products is becoming more or less popular, we will compare the number of reviews of active users that have reviewed healthy products compared to those that have reviewed products globally (in the Sports and Outdoors and Grocery and Gourmet Food)

 ## Plan for milestone 2
 |Week|Expected task|